 Practice Regular Exercise

-We often think about exercise in regard to weight and physical health.
+We often think about exercise with regard to weight and physical health.
 But did you know that exercising has just as many mental benefits as well?
 Exercise provides a distraction from stressful situations and as an outlet for frustrations.
 Studies have shown that right after exercising, a surge of natural “feel good” hormones called endorphins are released.
 Regular physical activity improves a person’s mental and physical state and makes him or her better able to combat stress.
 Your goal can range from 3-5 times a week for 30 to 75 minutes at a time.

 Focus on setting fitness goals you can meet so you don’t give up.
-And remember, we aren’t saying you need to become and Olympic athlete.
+And remember, we aren’t saying you need to become an Olympic athlete.
 Doing any exercise is always better than none at all.

 Be honest with yourself.
-You know you feel better in general the days you stick to a well-balanced diet.
-Proper, inclusive nutrition is one of the pillars of wellness and health And the foods we choose to eat can directly correlate with how we handle a situation later in the day.
+You know you feel better, in general, the days you stick to a well-balanced diet.
+Proper, inclusive nutrition is one of the pillars of wellness and health.
+And the foods we choose to eat can directly correlate with how we handle a situation later in the day.
 Certain foods provide comfort and actually increase levels of the body’s stress-fighting hormones.
-Other types of foods and beverages can reduce stress by lowering the levels of hormones that trigger it.
+Other types of foods and beverages can reduce stress by lowering the levels of hormones that trigger them.
 Try to fill up on vegetables, fruits, whole grains, and lean proteins.
 And try to avoid caffeine, alcohol, and nicotine as a good rule of thumb!

 Do Things That Make You Happy!